medson/professionals-scheduling-api/README.md

 ## Tests

-For run the tests just go to project root path and run `make tests`.
+For run the tests just go to project root path and run `yarn add or npm i` and after `make tests`.
 You can access the coverage opening in your browser the `index.html` file generated inside,`src/__tests__/lcov-report/` at the root of the project, we managed to keep the coverage above 97.
 The test setup already configurarted in .env.test file.

 ## Documentation